 • Pens, pencils, scissors, ruler

-- A laboratory coat (available at the bookstore) must
+- A laboratory coat must be worn in the lab

 - Before lab, students should prepare by reading the entire assigned

 laboratory, and finishing the pre-laboratory writing assignment on a